iTwin/itwinjs-core/docs/bis/fundamentals/data-organization/modeling-perspectives.md

 The Physical modeling perspective views reality as objects with form, material(s) and mass in 3D space.
 The Physical modeling perspective merits special discussion as it plays such an important role in BIS.

-There is one and only one Physical modeling perspective.
-The Physical modeling perspective is used and shared by most disciplines, just like the physical components of each discipline must co-exist in the same physical space.
+There is one and only one Physical modeling perspective for a given `Subject` instance.
 If there is one sewer pipe in reality, there can only be one physical representation of that sewer pipe.

 The Physical modeling perspective cannot be "subclassed".
 (For legacy reasons there are some subclasses of `PhysicalModel` in BIS schemas, but those subclasses are never used.)